Sympathy for Mr. Vengeance: Plot

-Yu-sun stays with Ryu's sister, who believes that Ryu is babysitting her.
-Ryu and Yeong-mi send a request for ransom to Dong-jin, and he obliges.
-Upon returning home with the ransom money, Ryu discovers that his sister learned that Yu-sun was kidnapped and not wanting to be a burden any longer, has committed suicide.
+Upon returning home with the ransom money, Ryu discovers that his sister learned that Yu-sun was kidnapped and, not wanting to be a burden any longer, killed herself in the bathtub.
 Ryu takes Yu-sun and his sister's body to a riverbed they frequented as children to bury her.
-Distracted by the burial and unable to hear, Ryu is unaware when Yu-sun slips into the river, and she drowns.
-After Yu-sun's body is discovered by authorities, a deeply mournful Dong-jin hires an investigator to find her kidnappers.
-Dong-jin finds Ryu's sister's corpse by the riverbed, where he interacts with a mentally disabled man who witnessed Ryu burying his sister, and begins to piece together the identities of Ryu and Yeong-mi.
+Distracted by the burial and unable to hear, Ryu is unaware when Yu-sun slips into the river, where she drowns.
+A disabled wanderer steals Yu-Sun's necklace.